Surfaces containing two isotropic circles through each point: Introduction and background

 \section{Introduction and background}

-Various problems about classification of surfaces in $\R^3$ containing two special curves through each point have rich history and natural applications in architecture.
-Probably the most classical examples are a one-sheeted hyperboloid containing two lines through each point and Shukhov's architectural structures based on it (however the fact that one-sheeted hyperboloid is a doubly ruled surface was discovered by Wren back in 1669).
+Various problems about classification of surfaces in $\R^3$ containing two special curves through each point are classical and have a long history.
+Probably the most classical example is a one-sheeted hyperboloid containing two lines through each point (this fact was discovered by C.\,Wren back in 1669 and later used by V.\,Shukhov in his famous hyperboloid structures).
 Another example is the problem of finding all surfaces containing several circles through each point.
-Although the problem has been studied since XIXth century, it was solved only in the recent paper~\cite{bib:sk-kr} (a~brief but very informative history of the question can be also found there).
+Although the problem has been studied since XIXth century, it was solved only in the recent paper~\cite{skopenkov2019surfaces} (a~brief but informative history of the question can be also found there).

-The aim of this paper is finding all surfaces in $\R^3$ containing two parabolas with vertical axes through each point (Theorem~\ref{thm:main1}).
-The new idea is to consider parabolas with vertical axes as circles in isotropic geometry and apply isotropic stereographic projection (see~\cite{bib:proj-prop},~\cite{bib:pottmann-liu}).
-This approach allows us to solve the problem using quite standard methods similar to~\cite{bib:sk-kr}.
-In passing, we find all surfaces containing two arbitrary isotropic circles through each point (Theorem~\ref{thm:main2}).
-Particular cases called \emph{isotropic cyclides} are considered by H.\,Sachs, R.\,Krasauskas, S.\,Zub\.e in~\cite{bib:proj-prop} and~\cite{bib:sachs}.
-Surfaces containing isotropic circles through each point have unexpected applications in computer numerically controlled machining (see \cite{bib:sk-et-all}).
+The aim of this paper is finding all surfaces in $\R^3$ containing two parabolas with vertical axes through each point (Theorem~\ref{thm:main1}; see Fig.~\ref{fig:examples-1} for some examples).
+The new idea is to consider parabolas with vertical axes as circles in isotropic geometry and apply isotropic stereographic projection (see~\S\S\ref{sec:statements},\ref{sec:outline} and~\cite{krasauskas2014bilinear,pottmann2007discrete}).
+This approach allows us to solve the problem using quite standard methods similar to~\cite{skopenkov2019surfaces}.
+In passing, we find all surfaces containing two arbitrary isotropic circles through each point (Theorem~\ref{thm:main2}; see Fig.~\ref{fig:examples-2} for some examples).
+Particular cases called \emph{isotropic cyclides} are considered in~\cite{dahl2014improved,krasauskas2014bilinear,sachs1990isotrope}.

+An interesting feature of isotropic geometry is the concept of ``top view''.
+Projecting the isotropic circles through each point of the surface to a horizontal plane, we obtain a configuration of lines and (Euclidean) circles in the plane (see Fig.~\ref{fig:examples-2}).
+For the case of surfaces containing two parabolas through each point we give a complete classification of the resulting line configurations (Corollary~\ref{cor:top1}) and for the case of surfaces containing two isotropic circles through each point we give a partial classification (Corollary~\ref{cor:top2}).
+It seems to be not difficult to obtain a complete classification for the latter case using the methods of \S\S\ref{sec:linal}---\ref{sec:top2} but this is too technical and lies beyond the scope of the paper (see Conjecture~\ref{con:topview} in \S\ref{sec:open}).

+Our proofs use Schicho's theorem (Theorem~\ref{thm:schicho}) which parametrizes all surfaces containing two conics through each point.
+Although Schicho's theorem is powerful, it requires many technical assumptions (e.~g., the surface contains finitely many conics through each point) which leads to quite long statements of our main theorems.
+We give a detailed plan of the proof in \S\ref{sec:outline}.